brianvanburken/brianvanburken.github.io/_posts/2025-02-07-caching-elm-dependencies-on-github-actions.md

 Elm does not have the concept of a “lockfile.”
 Instead, the `elm.json` file stores exact package versions.
 This means we can base the cache on the `elm.json` file.
 However, one downside is that any modification to elm.json—such as changing the Elm package version—will trigger a cache invalidation, even if dependencies remain unchanged.

-## Adding Caching to GitHub Actions
+## Adding caching to GitHub Actions

 Now, let’s put everything together in a GitHub Actions pipeline.

 ### 1. Set the `ELM_HOME` Environment Variable

-Modify your GitHub Actions workflow to define the ELM_HOME path at the root level for consistency across runs.
+Modify your GitHub Actions workflow to define the `ELM_HOME` path at the root level for consistency across runs.
 Here, we set it to the project’s root:

 ```yaml
 env:
   ELM_HOME: ".elm"
 ```

-### 2. Add a Cache Rule for the `.elm` Directory
+### 2. Add a cache rule for the `.elm` directory

 Use the [GitHub cache action](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows) in your GitHub Actions workflow to cache dependencies efficiently.
 Additionally, define the ELM_HOME path at the root level for consistency across runs.
 Here, we set it to the project’s root: